marcinjahn/technology-notebook/src/docs/programming/angular/routing.md

 Guards are services and we normally store them in `*.service.ts` files.

 ::: tip Provide
-Guards, like any service, needs to be `provided` somewhere.
+A guard, like any service, needs to be `provided` somewhere.
 :::

 Here's a simple example: